bekhzod91/rust-dsaa/README.md

 ### Description

-This repository contains implementations of data structures and algorithms in Rust.
-My goal is to implementation of all popular data structures and algorithms in Rust.
+This repository contains implementations of data structures and algorithms in Rust step by step.
+The goal is to learn Rust and refresh my knowledge of data structures and algorithms.

 ### Data structures
   [x] [Stack](#stack-lifo) \